macdan789/SixlaborsAndPuppeteer/README.md

 # SixlaborsAndPuppeteer
-Simple example of how you can take screenshot of any web page and timestamp it as well
+Simple example of how you can take screenshot of any web page and timestamp it as well.